Essential Vim commands for efficient text editing

 }

-You can use ci" to change the text inside "" pair although your cursor is at the beginning of the line.
+You can use ci" to change the text inside "test" even if your cursor is at the beginning of the line.

 Scrolling